Protein is vital to life and is a macronutrient that your body needs for proper growth and maintenance

 Between these 18 top protein rich foods you’re sure to have tons of options for breakfast, lunch, dinner, and midday snacks too!
 Could there be any downsides to going heavy on protein?
 Well, overdoing anything isn’t smart.
 Too much protein cannot be processed by your body, and is stored as fat, even as it puts pressure on your liver and kidneys, releasing more ammonia, amino acids and urea in the blood.

-An easy solution to getting the right amount of protein into your diet on track is to get professional nutrition insights that suit your body type, metabolism and activity levels, and the Bajaj Finserv Health app makes this absolutely easy.
-You can setup e-consultations with doctors, locate medical professionals in your vicinity, store your personal health records and more.
+An easy solution to getting the right amount of protein into your diet on track is to get professional nutrition insights that suit your body type, metabolism and activity levels.
 Once you have your health needs outlined, make use of these powerful protein foods to live healthier!